High Windows

-High Windows is a collection of poems by English poet Philip Larkin, and was published in 1974 by Faber and Faber Limited.
-The paperback version was first published in Britain in 1979.
-The collection is the last publication of new poetry by Larkin before his death in 1985, and it contains some of his most famous poems, including the title piece, "High Windows", "Dublinesque", and "This Be The Verse".
+High Windows is a collection of poems by English poet Philip Larkin.
+It was published in 1974 by Faber & Faber and was the last publication of new poetry by Larkin before his death in 1985.
+It was much anticipated.
+The dust cover flap of the hardback says "No introduction is necessary to this new collection..."

+The collection contains some of his most famous poems, including the title piece, "High Windows", "Dublinesque", and "This Be The Verse".
 The collection contains themes presented in his earlier collections, though the tone of the poems caused critics to suggest the book is darker and more "socially engaged" than his earlier volumes.

 It is currently on the AQA AS/A2 level English Literature syllabus.

+Larkin read the poems from this collection for an LP, released in 1975 by Argo as part of their series British Poets of Our Time.